Energy-Constrained UAV Data Collection Systems: NOMA and OMA: Proposed Solution for OMA

-Before solving this subproblem, we introduce another slack variables $\left\{ {\varepsilon_k \left[ n \right]} \right\}$ such that Thus, constraint \eqref{sensor energy OMA} can be equivalently expressed by the following two constraints: Given any feasible UAV location ${\left\{ {{\mathbf{u}}\left[ n \right]} \right\}}$, Problem (P1.1) can be written as the following optimization problem: Now, constraint \eqref{theta OMA P1.1} is convex since the RHS is a concave function with respect to ${{p_k}\left[ n \right]}$.
-However, Problem (P1.4) is still a non-convex problem due to the non-convex constraints \eqref{throughput OMA P1.1}, \eqref{w OMA P1.1} and \eqref{ep constraint}.
-As described before, we have introduced how to deal with non-convex constraints \eqref{throughput OMA P1.1} and \eqref{w OMA P1.1} with their lower bounds by applying the first-order Taylor expansion.
+Now, constraint \eqref{theta OMA P1.1} is convex since the RHS is a concave function with respect to ${{p_k}\left[ n \right]}$.
+However, Problem \eqref{P1.4} is still a non-convex problem due to the non-convex constraints \eqref{throughput OMA P1.1}, \eqref{w OMA P1.1}, and \eqref{ep constraint}.
+As described in the previous subsection, we have already introduced how to deal with non-convex constraints \eqref{throughput OMA P1.1} and \eqref{w OMA P1.1} with their lower bounds based on the first-order Taylor expansion.
 Therefore, we only need to concentrate on how to deal with the non-convex constraint \eqref{ep constraint}.
 Similarly, the RHS of \eqref{ep constraint} is jointly convex with respect to ${{\varepsilon _k}\left[ n \right]}$ and ${{\tau _k}\left[ n \right]}$.
 The lower bound with given local points $\left\{ {\varepsilon _k^l\left[ n \right],\tau _k^l\left[ n \right]} \right\}$ can be expressed as

-By replacing the non-convex constraints with their lower bounds, Problem (P1.4) can be written as the following approximate optimization problem: It can be verified that Problem (P1.5) is a convex problem, which can be efficiently solved by standard convex optimization solvers such as CVX~\cite{cvx}.
-Similarly, the optimal objective value obtained from Problem (P1.5) serves a lower bound of that of Problem (P1.4) owing to the replacement of non-convex terms with their lower bounds.
+By replacing these non-convex constraints with their lower bounds, Problem \eqref{P1.4} can be written as the following approximate optimization problem:

+It can be verified that Problem \eqref{P1.5} is a convex problem, which can be efficiently solved by standard convex optimization solvers such as CVX~\cite{cvx}.
+Similarly, the obtained objective value obtained from Problem \eqref{P1.5} serves a lower bound of that of Problem \eqref{P1.4} owing to the replacement of non-convex terms with their lower bounds.

-\subsection{Overall Algorithm, Complexity and Convergence}
+\subsection{Overall Algorithm, Complexity, and Convergence}